wikimint/wmwssite/docs/faq.md

 **A:** Download the installer from the [Releases page](https://github.com/wikimint/wmWebStack/releases), run it, and follow the installation instructions.
 A desktop shortcut will be created for easy access.

 **Q: What should I do if the installer fails?**
 **A:** Ensure that you have the necessary permissions to install software on your system and that no other installation processes are running.
-If problems persist, check the [Troubleshooting Guide](https://webstack.wikimint.com/docs/troubleshooting).

 ## Configuration